Electron Forge

 Was this helpful?

-To get you up and running as fast as possible with and , we provide a template that makes use of the with sane TypeScript configuration defaults.
+To get you up and running as fast as possible with TypeScript and webpack, we provide a template that makes use of the @electron-forge/plugin-webpack module with sane TypeScript configuration defaults.

 npx create-electron-app@latest my-new-app --template=webpack-typescript

 Once you've initialized the template, you'll need to run npm start in the generated directory.
-See the documentation for Electron Forge-specific configuration options.
+See the Webpack Plugin documentation for Electron Forge-specific configuration options.